Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Post Vacation Cleanse Diet

 Below is a sample 3-day eating plan to help you reset following vacation.
-Keep in mind that this is a general guideline, as nutritional needs vary from person to person.

 Day 1